dmstern/likers-blocker/README.md

 ## Usage

 * Once you click on a tweet, there is a link which indicates how many people liked this tweet.
-* click on that link and you should get a list of all likers and a button on the top which says "block all".
+* click on that link to get the list of all likers
+* then click on the new button on the top which says "Block all" / "Alle Blockieren".
+* if you use it for the first time, you will have to authorize the app to access your twitter account.
+* you get a list of all users that are about to be blocked.
-* click on that button and confirm if you are sure and wait for the success message.
+* Confirm and wait for the sucess message.
 * ✔ DONE.
-All the dumbasses are blocked. 😇
+All the likers of the tweet are blocked. 😇

 ## Known Issues and to dos